PaleovirologyLab/hi-fever/README.md

 - A preformatted pHMM library including [Pfam](https://www.ebi.ac.uk/interpro/download/Pfam), [RVDB](https://rvdb.dbi.udel.edu), [PHROGs](https://phrogs.lmge.uca.fr), and [more](link_to_description) is [available here](link_to_download).
 Simply download and unpack it in the hi-fever working directory using:
 - `tar -xzf domains-v*.tar.gz`
-- To generate a custom library, this example with Pfam may be adapted:
+- To generate a custom library this example with Pfam may be adapted:

 ```
 conda activate hi-fever
-mkdir pfam; cd pfam
+mkdir Pfam; cd Pfam
 wget https://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/Pfam-A.hmm.gz
 gunzip Pfam-A.hmm.gz
 # Replace space characters in model description lines, as these are column delimiters in the output table.